 1 cup low sodium beef broth

-• Cook on low for 1½-4 hours, or until 135°F internally.
+• Cook on low for 1½-4 hours, or until it reaches 135°F internally.
 Check the beef every 30 minutes after 1½ hours have passed.
 Temperature is VERY important with this recipe and each cut of meat is different.

 • Remove the meat and allow it to rest for 10 minutes tented with foil.